 Inflation targeting has been tested favorably by adverse shocks.
-The 1990s, excepting emerging-country financial crises in 1997-99, have been very favorable to the world economy, led by the largest post-WWII U.S. expansion.
+The 1990s, except for emerging-country financial crises in 1997-99, have been very favorable to the world economy, led by the largest post-WWII U.S. expansion.
 This fact has led many observers to argue that inflation targeting is a yet untested framework, as no major adverse shocks have put strain on the achievement of low and stable inflation in many inflation targeters.
+But monetary regimes, the relevant counterfactual, potential selection bias, and mutual causation of inflation-targeting adoption and country performance.

-But this is false: many inflation targeters are small open economies that have been subject to severe shocks in the aftermath of the 1997 Asian crisis - as opposed to the large industrial non-inflation targeters that have been unaffected by these shocks.
+this is incorrect.
+Many inflation targeters are small open economies that have been subject to severe shocks in the aftermath of the 1997 Asian crisis - as opposed to the large industrial non-inflation targeters that have been unaffected by these shocks.
 The combined adverse financial and terms-of-trade shocks suffered by Australia, Chile, Israel, and New Zealand, among other inflation targeters, have led to major exchange rate devaluation in these countries, testing significantly the attainment of their inflation targets.
-They alternative monetary regimes, the relevant counterfactual, potential selection bias, and mutual causation of inflation-targeting adoption and country performance.

-weathered this storm successfully, by recording little passthrough from devaluation to inflation.
-The ongoing oil price shock represents the second test for oil-importing inflation targeters, including the above mentioned countries and Brazil, the Czech Republic, and Poland, among others.
+They weathered this storm successfully, by recording little passthrough from devaluation to inflation targeters, including the above mentioned countries and Brazil, the Czech Republic, and Poland, among others.
 Significant increases in imported inflation - through both energy prices and exchange-rate devaluation - could put in jeopardy these countries' targets.
 However current casual evidence from many inflation targeters suggests that the effects of the oil shock on core inflation have been minor, while only temporary and modest increases in headline inflation are observed.

-Inflation targeting has helped in reducing sacrifice ratios and output volatility in countries that have adopted inflation targeting, to levels close (below, above) to those in industrial non-inflation targeters.
+Inflation targeting has helped in reducing sacrifice ratios and output volatility in countries that have adopted inflation targeting, to levels close to those in industrial non-inflation targeters.
 Bernanke et al. (1999) found that inflation targeting did not make disinflation less costly, as sacrifice ratios and Phillips curves had not been altered by inflation targeting.
 However, based on new evidence for a larger sample of inflation targeters and non inflation targeters, Corbo et al. (2000) conclude that sacrifice ratios have declined in emerging countries after adoption of inflation targeting.
-They also find that output volatility has fallen in both emerging and industrialized economies after adopting inflation targeting, to levels that are similar to (and sometimes smaller than) those observed in industrial countries that do not target inflation.
+They also find that output volatility has fallen in both emerging and industrialized economies after adopting inflation targeting, to levels that are similar to (and sometimes lower than) those observed in industrial countries that do not target inflation.

 Inflation targeting may have helped in bringing down and guiding inflation expectations and dealing better with inflation shocks.
 According to Almeida and Goodhart (1998) and Bernanke et al. (1999), inflation targeting has not reduced inflation expectations quickly, only gradually over time.
 Corbo et al. (2000) report that inflation forecast errors, based on country VAR models, have fallen consistently with adoption of inflation targeting, toward the low levels prevalent in non-targeting industrial countries.
-They also find that inflation persistence has declined strongly among targeters during the 1990s, suggesting that inflation targets have strengthening forward-looking expectations on inflation, hence weakening the weight of past inflation inertia.
+They also find that inflation persistence has declined strongly among targeters during the 1990s, suggesting that inflation targets have strengthened forward-looking expectations on inflation, hence weakening the weight of past inflation.